-While Boracay has changed a lot in recent years due to being shut down, it is still one of the top destinations in South East Asia.
+While Boracay has changed a lot in recent years due to being shut down in 2018 due to it being a “cesspool”, it is still one of the top destinations in South East Asia.
 It is home to perhaps the most beautiful beach in the world (White Beach), breath-taking sunsets, delicious foods, and more.
 While Boracay has some great drink specials, I would argue the days of great nightlife are gone.
 However, don’t let this put you off from visiting!
 You can still have a great time after midnight – just don’t expect wild and crazy parties on the beach.

 The first step, of course, is getting to Boracay.
 The island isn’t hard to reach, and you have multiple options.
 Boracay is a small island, and as such, doesn’t have its own airport.
 You’ll have to fly into one of two airports: Caticalan, or Kalibo.

 Caticalan is much closer, but only has domestic flights.
 As such, you’ll be paying a lot more to fly into this airport.
 You’ll only need to take a 5-minute tricycle ride to the jetty port.
 Hop onto a 5-minute boat ride, and you’ll be in Boracay.

 Today, we will focus on the more common route, which is from Kalibo to Boracay.
 Kalibo International Airport is a small airport, and has direct flights from all around Asia.
 I flew from Incheon International Airport on Jin Air flight 039.
 I landed around midnight.
 I opted to stay in Kalibo to explore the Kalibo Public Market and Bakhawan Eco-Park before heading off to Boracay.